pkgcore/pkgcore/dev-notes/reimplementation/triggers.rst

 must be reimplemented- studying ``pkgcore.merge.triggers`` is suggested prior to attempting it.
 The protocol is *extremely* simple.

-- config protect.
-Needs to be implemented as a pre_modify trigger that modifies the ``modify`` cset; specifically, it renames files as needed.
+- config protect; unmerge mangling isn't implemented

-- ``bin/ebuild-helpers/prepall`` functionality should be converted to trigger based, and the call removed from dyn_install in ``bin/ebuild-env/ebuild-default.sh``
+- ``bin/ebuild-helpers/prepall`` functionality should be converted to trigger based, and the call removed from dyn_install in ``bin/ebuild-env/ebuild-default.sh``;
+  This doesn't fly perfectly for ebuild calls.

 - all QA checks from dyn_install need to be converted to triggers.
   This likely will require creation of a new cset; study